skyzeki/RenWeb-Discord-Bot/README.md

 Please pull requests and merge the to master after you know it is correct.
 The bot reads renweb from html files, so upload them directly to the repository.

+## Latest updates
+This bot is still in beta, so don't expext every feature to be flawless.
+Currently at version 1.0

+## Credits
+Thanks to some of my friends who are helping this project.
+Mastercomfig for giving me a template.
+And discord, for their branding.

 Thanks for using this Discord bot!